PrismLauncher/prismlauncher.org/src/about.md

 ## I'm in!
 Now tell me more about these features?

 - Managing multiple, isolated instances of Minecraft.
 - Easy installation of mod loaders, such as Forge, Fabric, LiteLoader and *Quilt (WIP)*.
 - Manage your worlds, resource packs, and shader packs in just a few clicks.
-- Install modpacks from many platforms such as Curseforge, Technic, FTB, and *Modrinth (WIP)*.
+- Install modpacks from many platforms such as CurseForge, Technic, FTB, and *Modrinth (WIP)*.
-- Install individual mods from Curseforge and Modrinth, automatically tailored to match your loader and game version.
+- Install individual mods from CurseForge and Modrinth, automatically tailored to match your loader and game version.
-- Close Minecraft easily if it crashes or freezes.
+- Kill Minecraft easily in the event of a crash or freeze.
-- Simple access to to all your logs.
+- Access all your logs easily.
-- PolyMC is built with Qt, allowing it to be both very performant, as well as light on system resources.
+- Built using Qt technologies, allowing the launcher to be both very performant, as well as light on system resources.
 - And much, much more.